RichaMax/skeleton_key_duplicator/README.md

     ```python
     $> python -m pip install -r requirements.txt
     ```
-3. The `settings.json` file contains the arguments to launch the bot the default parameters are the following:
+3. The `settings.json` file contains the arguments necessary to to launch the bot.
+Feel free to modify the values to fit your needs.

+The default parameters are the following:
    ```json
    ```